sillsdev/transcriber/README.md

 ## Electron Development

+Selecting Electron: All from the drop down and clicking the "play" icon in the _Visual Studio Code_ editor will allow you to run the program and stop at breakpoints to check values.

 Sometimes it is possible to include Chrome Extensions in the embedded Chrome browser in [Electron](www.electronjs.org/).
 If this works for you, you will need to include the `chromeExtensions.js` function in the `public` folder.
 This is the contents of that file:

 ```javascript